UN Days September

 INTERNATIONAL DAY FOR THE PRESERVATION OF THE OZONE LAYER

 Ozone Day has been celebrated since 1994 on September 16th, the date on which the Montreal Protocol on Substances that Deplete the Ozone Layer was signed in 1987.
-This year marks the twentieth anniversary of the Protocol.
+2012 marks the 25th anniversary of the signing of the Protocol.

 There is an excellent summary of the science and international politics of ozone protection on the United Nations Environment Programme (UNEP) Ozone Secretariat .
 The Montreal Protocol is one of the most remarkable achievements of international action to protect the environment.
 It is perhaps the most succesful environmental treaties today and is often cited as a model for climate change action.